majek/idea/site/014-ptrace-tutorial-1/main.md

 Most often the parent doesn't really care about child process resources or exit status.
 In such case a common way to avoid zombies to install a `SIGCHLD` handler and call `waitpid` within it.
-Unfortunately `SIGCHLD` is unreliable and many signals may be coalesced into one.
+Unfortunately, as defined by Unix, many individual signals sent to the same process with the same signal number may be coalesced into one.
+A single call to `SIGCHLD` signal handler might actually be triggered by more than one child state change.
 Therefore if you have more than one child process you may need to run `waitpid` in a loop to reap zombies, like this:

 ```
 ::c